datacarpentry/image-processing/_episodes/04-drawing.md

 >
 > If you spent some time looking at the contents of
 > the `data/centers.txt` file from the previous challenge,
-> you may have noticed that the centers of each well in the image are very regular.
+> you may have noticed that the centres of each well in the image are very regular.
 > *Assuming* that the images are scanned in such a way that
 > the wells are always in the same place,
 > and that the image is perfectly oriented
 > (i.e., it does not slant one way or another),
 > we could produce our well plate mask without having to
-> read in the coordinates of the centers of each well.
+> read in the coordinates of the centres of each well.
-> Assume that the center of the upper left well in the image is at
+> Assume that the centre of the upper left well in the image is at
 > location x = 91 and y = 108, and that there are
-> 70 pixels between each center in the x dimension and
+> 70 pixels between each centre in the x dimension and
-> 72 pixels between each center in the y dimension.
+> 72 pixels between each centre in the y dimension.
 > Each well still has a radius of 16 pixels.
 > Write a Python program that produces the same output image as in the previous challenge,
 > but *without* having to read in the `centers.txt` file.